The History – Wayne found a lump on his neck in April 2014, he visited his GP 3 times and was...Read More

 By 1978 the survival of the International Circus Clown Club was in jeopardy owing to the diminishing number of clowns inside circuses and a growing number elsewhere.
 So a decision was made to widen the membership of the club to include all clowns of every type and so the name of the club was changed to “Clowns International”.

 Originally membership was for professional circus clowns but nowadays membership is made up of clowns from all walks of life.
+Join Now as a friend of clowns or a full clown member (if you are a clown).

-Members come from around the world including USA, Portugal, Denmark and France to name but a few.
+Members come from around the world including UK, USA, Portugal, Denmark and France to name but a few.